aqjaffe/song-compare/README.md

 NEXT STEPS (in order of urgency and difficulty):
-    -Add a test suite to run through GitHub, to make sure that the project is working correctly after each modification -Find better weights/specs for the tests to be run, which will involve much more musical knowledge -Separate the long song-compare.py program into several .py files -(Look into the song-compare.py code for more details on what to fix/add/update.)
+    -Add a test suite to run through GitHub, to make sure that the project is working correctly after each modification -Find better weights/specs for the tests to be run, which will involve much more musical knowledge -(Look into a few modules of code for more details on what to fix/add/update.)

 FUTURE PLANS:
     -Run code on a server to add songs into a database (MySQL or another for example) so that lookup can be done without accessing the internet